-The universe-construction is supported by a package (developed as part of the HOL-OCL project [12]).
-Generated theories on object systems can be applied for both object-oriented specification languages like OCL and programming language embeddings using the type-safe shallow embedding technique.
+Generated theories on object systems can be applied for object-oriented specification languages as OCL as well as programming language embeddings using the type-safe shallow technique.

 In the context of HOL-OCL, we gained some experimental data that shows the feasibility of the technique: Table 2 describes the size of each of the above mentioned models together with the number of generated theorems and the time needed for importing them into HOL-OCL.
 The number of generated theorems depends linearly on the number of classes, attributes, associations, operations and COOL constraints.
 For generalizations, a quadratic number (with respect to the number of classes in the model) of casting definitions have to be generated and also a quadratic number of theorems have to be proven.
 The time for encoding the models depends on the number of theorems generated as well as their complexity.